wearep3r/apollo/docs/security.md

 Container security implementation depends on the orchestrator in place.
 For our default, Docker Swarm, the following measures will be taken to ensure safe operations:

 - regular garbage collection to free unused resources
-- network-tracing is possible
+- optional network-tracing
-- the ingress proxy enables SSL by default for all connected services
+- the ingress proxy optinally enables SSL by default for all connected services
 - continuous replication ensures regular, automated backups of important data

 ### Deployment security